Category: ASA Men’s Major Fast Pitch

 Ed “Tyranski” Tyson of Briggs (9-21, .328)

-Stan Corgan pitched every game for Bendix, but could not duplicate his magic of the 1941 tournament and finished 3-2.
+Stan Corgan pitched every game for Bendix but could not duplicate his magic of the 1941 tournament and finished 3-2.

 The last four teams were entered into a semifinal format.
 Deep Rock was undefeated, while Bendix, Zollner and Briggs all had 1 loss.
-Leo Luken pitched a 2-0 no hitter with 11 K to eliminate defending champ, Bendix Brakes in the one semifinals.
+Leo Luken pitched a 2-0 no hitter with 11 K to eliminate defending champ, Bendix Brakes in the one semifinal.
 Briggs, behind the pitching of Walter Blumke gave Deep Rock their first loss, pinning a rare defeat on pitcher Al Linde 3-2.
 Bendix now had 2 losses and was eliminated and finished 4th.
 The other three teams still had only 1 loss, so with Stan Lipa taking the mound for Zollner, they were eliminated by pitcher Sig Lawson’s shutout pitching in a 2-0 loss to Deep Rock.
 With Briggs and Deep Rock both having one loss, the Championship game was another Sig Lawson masterpiece, as he hurled the Deep Rock Oilers to the title with a 2-0, 1-hit shutout and struck out 12 Briggs Batters.

 The Pistons were led by the bats of Doehrman, Jim Ramage (5-17, .294, 5 RBI), Porky Slater (5-18, .278) and Zollner Pistons Basketball star, Curley Armstrong (5-19, .263).
 Armstrong, who in 1943, would go onto win the MVP of the World Basketball Tournament, held in Chicago.
 Oskkosh edged out Zollner for the title, but Armstrong was good enough to be named MVP.